cheins48/Eng4_Sky_Pi/README.md

 after having a successful run, there definitly couldve been some improvements.

 	1.  having the servo zero itself once turning on couldve saved a lot of time.
-	2. having a botton to release the pie istead of an altimeter wouldve made it easier and more reliable to trigger
+	2. having a botton to release the pie istead of an altimeter wouldve made it easier and more reliable to trigger.
-	3. having the trapdoor completly shut wouldve been nice
+	3. having the trapdoor completly shut wouldve been nice.
-	4. a cover on the camera to protect it wouldve been smart
+	4. a cover on the camera to protect it wouldve been smart.
-	5. better battery life
+	5. better battery life.
-	6. make the mounts easier to attach, it takes about 30 minuets as is
+	6. make the mounts easier to attach, it takes about 30 minuets as is.
-	7. better aiming system for the trapdoor
+	7. better aiming system for the trapdoor.
 	8. balance the weight better for easier takeoff.
+	9. minimize servo jitter.

 <details><summary>Old Proposal</summary>